Sister Nivedita: Meeting with Swami Vivekananda

 In November 1895, she met Swami Vivekananda for the first time, who had come from America to visit London and stayed there for three months.
-On a cold afternoon, Swami Vivekananda was explaining Vedanta philosophy in the drawing room of an aristocratic family in London.
+On a cold afternoon, Swami Vivekananda was explaining Vedanta philosophy in the drawing room of an aristocratic family at 63 St George's Road, London.
 Lady Isabel Margesson, a friend of Margaret, invited Ebenezer Cooke, who was part of the teaching staff at Margaret's 'Ruskin School', to this meeting.
 Margaret went with him, with much curiosity and interest.
 Margaret did not know this evening would change her life completely.
 Margaret described her experience of the occasion.
 "A majestic personage, clad in a saffron gown and wearing a red waistband, sat there on the floor, cross-legged.
 As he spoke to the company, he recited Sanskrit verses in his deep, sonorous voice."
 Margaret had already delved deeply into the teachings of the East, and the novelty was not what she heard on this occasion, but the personality of Swamiji himself.
 She attended several other lectures by Swami Vivekananda.
 She asked a lot of questions, and his answers dispelled her doubts and established her faith and reverence for the speaker.

 Nivedita wrote in 1904 to a friend about her decision to follow Swami Vivekananda as a result of her meeting him in England in November 1895:

 She started taking interest in the teachings of Gautama Buddha, and her discussions with Swami Vivekananda were an alternate source of peace and benediction.
 She wrote:

 Vivekananda's principles and teachings influenced her and this brought about a visible change in her.
 Seeing the fire and passion in her, Swami Vivekananda could foresee her future role in India.
 25 March 1898, was the holiest and most unforgettable day of Nivedita's (Margaret) life.
 That was the day on which her guru dedicated her to God and to the service of India.

 Vivekananda had toured the Indian subcontinent extensively, acquiring first-hand knowledge of the conditions prevailing in British India.
 In his opinion, education was the panacea for all evils plaguing contemporary Indian society, especially that of Indian women.
 Margaret was chosen for the role of educating Indian women.
 In his letter to Margaret, Vivekananda wrote, "Let me tell you frankly that I am now convinced that you have a great future in the work for India.
 What was wanted was not a man but a woman, a real lioness, to work for the Indians, women especially."